 Availability

-The survdnn R package is available at: https://github.com/ielbadisy/survdnn
+The survdnn R package is available on CRAN or at: https://github.com/ielbadisy/survdnn

 Contributions